 If you’re reluctant to wait for Google’s response because you feel the fake review contains concerning material (such as abuse, slander or hate speech), there are ways of getting in touch with Google support directly.

 You can either contact them though the support function in Google My Business, you can go the social media route and post a tweet to @GoogleMyBiz or you can seek legal advice.
 The legal route is an extreme step however and you should accumulate as much relevant information as possible (eg emails, screenshots, customer records, CCTV footage, witness statements etc) when you meet with your lawyer.

 Fake reviews are an unfortunate reality of the world of ‘keyboard communication’, but they won’t be any real concern if you are vigilant about looking for them and follow a step-by-step process for dealing with them.
-As I mentioned earlier, it’s actually really important for businesses to put time and effort into managing their customer reviews, responding to each one and encouraging positive reviews wherever possible.
+As I mentioned earlier, it’s actually really important for businesses understand Google Reviews and to put time and effort into managing their customer reviews, responding to each one and encouraging positive reviews wherever possible.